senorwish/swarc/CIS2_arc42_doc.md

 **High-Priority Quality Goals**

 Usability
-- Scenario: A student should be able to register for courses with no more than three clicks from the dashboard.
+- Scenario: A student should be able to register for courses with no more than three clicks from the dashboard (Course-Overview -> Course Details -> Enroll).

 Reliability
-- Scenario: The system must have an uptime of 99.9% during registration periods.
+- Scenario: The system must have an uptime of 99.9% during the semester.
+Downtime can only occure during summer or winter break.

 Performance
-- Scenario: The system should load any student's grade book within two seconds under normal load conditions.
+- Scenario: The system should load any grades of the students within two seconds under normal load conditions.

 Security
-- Scenario: Personal student data must be encrypted in transit and at rest, and the system should withstand common security attacks like SQL injection and XSS.
+- Scenario: Sensitive student data must be encrypted.
+Furthermore the system should withstand commong cybersecurity attacks like SQL Injections.

 Scalability
-- Scenario: The system should support a tenfold increase in simultaneous user connections without degradation of performance.
+- Scenario: The system should support a x10 increase in simulated user connections without loss of performance.

 **Lower-Priority Quality Goals**